PSHE Vision Statement

 During the sessions the children made a new friend called ‘Cog’ who, just like all children, he sometimes found things difficult and could sometimes make silly mistakes.

-Mrs Hartley and Mrs Yardley used stories, games, exercises, songs and most of all lots of FUN to help the children feel good about themselves.
+Mrs Hartley, Mrs Yardley and Mrs Butler used stories, games, activities, songs and most of all lots of FUN to help the children feel good about themselves.

 Our key stage 2 children take part in Bikeabilty each year.
 This is a level 2 on-road cycle training course which is offered to Year 5 pupils.
 The course is designed to improve cycle control and the child are therefore encouraged to practise beforehand and continue to practise these skills after completing.